edkedk99/streamlit_sql/README.md

 - Display as a regular st.dataframe
 - Add pagination, displaying only a set of rows each time
-- Display the string representation of a ForeignKey column (Using __str__ method), instead of its id number
 - Set the dataframe to be displayed using standard sqlalchemy select statement, where you can JOIN, ORDER BY, WHERE, etc.
 - Add a column to show the rolling sum of a numeric column